Klivvr launches K.ai, Egypt’s first interactive AI assistant in fintech applications

 PHOTO

 Cairo: Klivvr, an innovative app that provides full control over users’ financial experience, announced the launch of K.ai, the first interactive financial AI assistant in fintech applications in Egypt.
-This step reflects the company’s direction toward redefining the personal money management experience in the Egyptian market.
+Founded by Onsi Sawiris, Nils Bachtler, Omar Sherif, and Bassem Youssef, the company continues to redefine the personal money management experience in the Egyptian market

 The launch of K.ai enhances Klivvr’s application efficiency by providing a personalized and interactive financial assistant powered by artificial intelligence.
 It allows users easier and clearer control over their financial information through a conversation style within the app, instead of just displaying statistics and numbers.
 K.ai provides an interactive experience that helps users understand their spending patterns, track expenses, and recent transactions more simply and smoothly, in addition to the ability to search for the best available offers on various products and calculate expected installment values instantly and intelligently.